What is bloating?

 Your doctor can generally diagnose the cause of your bloating through a physical exam in the office.
-He or she will ask you questions about your symptoms.
+They will ask you questions about your symptoms.
 They will want to know if your bloating is occasional or if it occurs all the time.

 Temporary bloating is usually not serious.
 If it happens all the time, your doctor may order other tests.
 These could include an imaging test to look inside your abdomen.
 This could be an X-ray or CT scan.

 Can bloating be prevented or avoided?